-While the largest organizations, public companies, and financial services firms are more likely to factor risk management activities into performance compensation, roughly four in ten firms within those subsets in our sample are "not at all" or only "minimally" doing so as illustrated by the table above.
+While the largest organizations, public companies, and financial services firms are more likely to factor risk management activities into performance compensation, generally around one-half of those subsets in our sample are "not at all" or only "minimally" doing so as illustrated by the table on the prior page.
 The increasing focus on compensation and risk-taking should lead more organizations over time to consider modifications to their compensation policies and procedures.